Earthquakes on May 5, 2026

 0.0 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 38 km SSE of Denali National Park, Alaska on May 5, 2026, with origin time 21:40 UTC.
+The USGS recorded this magnitude 2.0 earthquake 38 km SSE of Denali National Park, Alaska at 21:40 UTC on May 5, 2026.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 63.248°N, -151.307°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 63.248°, -151.307°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05